alvaroceliz/MBD/Stream Processing & Real-Time Analytics/README.md

 What is the availability of bike docks in London?
 - Data extracted from TfL BikePoint API.
 - More than 750 docking stations and 8,500 bikes in circulation across London.
-- Provides the status of the BikePoint (e.g.broken, damaged…)
+- Provides the status of the BikePoint (e.g. broken, damaged…).

 ## Results